nickellajose/Academicweb/content/authors/admin/_index.md

 title: Nickella Jose
 ---

-I am recent graduate in Computational Social Science from Linköping University.
+I have an MSc in Computational Social Science from Linköping University.
 My research interests include Machine learning for predictions and classification, Neighborhood effects and social influence and social media analytics.
 I have worked on projects that utilised both register and big data.
 {style="text-align: justify;"}